Top Weekly Themes

 Widening investment grade credit spreads not overly concerning

 Investment-grade credit spreads increased 10 basis points (0.10%) to begin the month of March, around the same time President Biden signed the USD 1.9 trillion American Rescue Plan.

-At BMT, we are monitoring the direction in spreads, but are not overly concerned by the recent move.
+At Bryn Mawr Trust, we are monitoring the direction in spreads, but are not overly concerned by the recent move.
 Rising credit spreads, because of tightening financial conditions, can certainly be problematic for economic growth; however, we don’t believe this is the case.
 It’s important to note that investment-grade credit spreads started 2021 within about 20 basis points of their tightest levels over the past 20 years.
 This provided little opportunity for notable spread compression.
 And yes, the recent jump in U.S. Treasury yields will contribute to higher corporate borrowing costs, but not at alarming levels.
 In fact, investment-grade corporate issuance in February hit a record high for the month as companies tapped the funding markets to take advantage of still historically low borrowing costs.
 Given the increase in supply, we believe a modest and likely temporary widening of credit spreads is logical.